 All currently matriculated exchange students at Yale-NUS are members of this affinity group.
-There are currently no elected Student Senators for the Yale-NUS Exchange Students Affinity group.
+The group was formed in January 2019.
+The current Student Senators for this group are: Elias König & Mina Aoki.

 What is the Senate?